docker-library/docs/rust/content.md

 ## Start a Rust instance running your app

 The most straightforward way to use this image is to use a Rust container as both the build and runtime environment.
-In your `Dockerfile`, writing something along the lines of the following will compile and run your project:
+In your `Dockerfile`, use the following template as a starting point:

 ```dockerfile
 FROM %%IMAGE%%:1.31